 Getting from Florence to Cinque Terre by Train

-Trains from Florence to Cinque Terre depart from Firenze Santa Maria Novella, the main train station in Florence.
+Trains from Florence to Cinque Terre depart from Firenze Santa Maria Novella Station, the main train station in Florence.
 Firenze Santa Maria Novella is conveniently located within walking distance of many popular tourist areas in Florence.
-The train from Florence to Cinque Terre is about 2 hours without a change.
+The ride is about 2 hours without a change.

 If your Apple or Google Maps is showing more than a 20 minute walk to the station, Florence’s tramway system is excellent and affordable if you don’t want that long of a hike.
 The T1 goes to “Firenze S. Maria Novella” as it will show up on your maps app.
 Most navigation apps have a public transit option, so toggle to that mode (usually signified by a train or bus icon), and it will tell you how to make your way around using public transit.